needle-mirror/com.unity.ml-agents/README.md

 # com.unity.ml-agents

-Use state-of-the-art machine learning to create intelligent character behaviors in any Unity environment (games, robotics, film, etc.).
+ML-Agents is a Unity package that allows users to use state-of-the-art machine learning to create intelligent character behaviors in any Unity environment (games, robotics, film, etc.).

 ## Installation